A Law of Data Separation in Deep Learning: Insights from the Law

-\paragraph{Training.} The emergence of the law of equi-separation during training is indicative of good model performance.
-For example, its manifestation can improve the robustness to model shifts~\cite{hochreiter1997flat}.
-Let
+The emergence of the law of equi-separation during training is indicative of good model performance.
+For example, its manifestation can improve the robustness to model shifts.
+Indeed, the data separation ability of the network, as measured by $\frac{D_{L-1}}{D_0}$, becomes least sensitive to perturbations in network weights when the law manifests.
+To see this point, let

 denote the reduction ratio of the separation fuzziness made by the entire network.
-On the assumption that a perturbation of the network weights leads to a change of $\epsilon$ in the ratio for each layer, the perturbed reduction ratio becomes
+Assuming that a perturbation of the network weights leads to a change of $\epsilon$ in the ratio for each layer, the perturbed reduction ratio becomes